Eamon McGee

 Eamon McGee (born 26 April 1984) is an Irish Gaelic footballer who plays for Gaoth Dobhair and also, formerly, for the Donegal county team (between 2004 and 2016).
 He is the older brother of Neil McGee.

-From Gweedore in County Donegal, he won one All-Ireland Senior Football Championship, three Ulster Senior Football Championships and one National Football League with his county and an Ulster title with his club.
-For a small time until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018, McGee's haul of Ulster Senior Football Championships was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid).
+From Gweedore in County Donegal, he won one All-Ireland Senior Football Championship title, three Ulster Senior Football Championship titles and one National Football League title with his county and an Ulster title with his club.
+For a small time until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018, McGee's haul of Ulster SFC titles was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid).

 Playing career

 Club

+McGee made his championship debut for his club against Seán Mac Cumhaills on 8 July 2001.
+By 2023 he had won three Donegal Senior Football Championship (SFC) titles with his club: in 2002, 2006 and 2018; and he had played for his club in 23 consecutive championship campaigns, including in 35 consecutive championship games between 2001 and 2009.
+Ahead of the 2023 Donegal Senior Football Championship final, he had made 97 appearances in the club championship (92 in the Donegal SFC and 5 in the Ulster and All-Ireland Club SFC).

-The final of the 2002 Donegal Senior Football Championship, featuring McGee and his club, was not played until 2003 due to a disagreement between two other clubs over Eddie Brennan.
+The final of the 2002 Donegal SFC, featuring McGee and his club, was not played until 2003 due to a disagreement between two other clubs over Eddie Brennan.
 McGee has described the medal he received as "tainted".

-In 2006, his club were back in the final of the Donegal Senior Football Championship.
-He played as his team won their 14th County Championship in one of the worst Donegal county finals ever.
+In 2006, his club returned to the Donegal SFC final.
+McGee played as his team won a 14th title, in one of the worst Donegal county finals ever.

-He was sent off in the final of the 2018 Ulster Senior Club Football Championship.
+McGee was sent off in the final of the 2018 Ulster Senior Club Football Championship.